Cupressaceae: Classification

+A 2010 study of Actinostrobus and Callitris places the three species of Actinostrobus within an expanded Callitris based on analysis of 42 morphological and anatomical characters.

 Phylogeny based on 2000 study of morphological and molecular data.
 Several further papers have suggested the segregation Cupressus species into four total genera.

 A 2021 molecular study supported a very similar phylogeny but with some slight differences, along with the splitting of Cupressus (found to be paraphyletic):